 Jo then started to deal my tarot cards and would tell me things as she did.
 She said it’d be starting a new journey soon, where I’ll grow into myself and become stronger, but I need to be careful that I don’t trip over pitfalls.
 She also said I’m like a sponge and tend to take on other peoples’ problems, but I should cleanse myself and be rid of other peoples’ problems.

 Jo asked me if I was arty, and asked me to start making things I could sell.
 Funnily enough, the previous night, Lianne from Eat The Disco asked me if I wanted a stall to sell me photos, and I turned it down out of fear or not selling much or being good enough to sell.
-Jo told me I need to go for it, so of course I messaged Lianne to tell her I was going to have to have a stall now!
+Jo told me I need to go for it!
 I must have sounded like a total nutter, but I’m hoping whatever Jo thinks I should do is right.

-Finally, Jo asked if I had anything I needed answering, but the question in my mind was a little personal and incredibly specific.
+Finally, Jo asked if I had anything I needed answering.
+The question in my mind was a little personal and incredibly specific.
 She asked me to stand up and she would see if my Granddad would move me to answer it.
-I asked the question in my head and Jo asked my Granddad to push me forward for yes, and backwards for no. I asked my question in my mind, and after a few seconds, I felt a tingle in my sternum and my body rocked forwards enough to lift my heels up at the back.
+I asked the question in my head and Jo asked my Granddad to push me forward for yes, and backwards for no. After a few seconds, my body rocked forwards enough to lift my heels up at the back.
 It was the most surreal feeling I’ve ever experienced.
 I also got the answer I had hoped for.

 To conclude my session, Jo did a quick recap of everything she had seen in my cards and the messages the spirit had sent, and before I knew it, my hour was up.